Skip to main content

 Other Support Available

-In addition to fiscal support via the Community Fund, ASI hopes to support neighborhood and partner organizations or projects by offering free use of the grounds and campus on a case-to-case basis.
-ASI has several classrooms, conference rooms and larger halls that are well-suited for hosting meetings or public events.
+If you do not receive a grant, there may be other ways ASI can support your initiative.
+In addition to fiscal support via the Community Fund, ASI hopes to support neighborhood and partner organizations or projects by offering free use of the grounds and campus on a case-by-case basis.
+ASI has several classrooms, conference rooms, and larger halls that are well-suited for hosting meetings or public events.
 We also have an extensive courtyard and parking lot area for outdoor programming or events.
 If your project or organization is seeking an event or meeting venue, please send inquiries to [email protected].

 The most recent round of ASI Community Fund recipients includes: